top of page

 Teacher

-It allows them to follow the thread of the lesson better
+It allows them to follow the thread of the lesson better and captions improved children's focus

 Student